russell-mason/ai-examples/Microsoft/MicrosoftSemanticKernel.Examples/README.md

 - **AudioToTextExample**
 Demonstrates how to read an mps3 audio file and transcribe it to text using the Azure Open AI audio to text service.
 Model: whisper

+### Structured Data

+- **JsonFromChatCompletionExample**
+Demonstrates how to return a message that contains JSON by describing the format in the prompt.
+Model: gpt-4o-mini

+- **ResponseFormatFromInvokePromptExample**
+Demonstrates how to return a message that contains JSON by specifying the response format via settings, and then deserializing the JSON to a typed object.
+Model: gpt-4o-mini